GibsDev/gibsdev.com/public/about.md

     - Pool
     - Bowling
 - Riding around on 2 wheeled motor vehicles
-- Any of the above and probably listening to music at the same time.
+- Any of the above while listening to music